 Recently, Ditch Poetry accepted five of my pieces and have included me on their Editor’s Choice page.
 Ditch operates out of Canada and has an incredibly rich library of pieces from a wide variety of poets.
 Take a look, there’s something for everybody.

-I’m pleased to say that Poetry Salzburg Review has accepted my piece Only When Gods Arrive Covered In Red Dust Will We Recognize Their Child Faces for publication in an upcoming issue.
+I’m pleased to say that Poetry Salzburg Review has accepted my piece Only When Gods Arrive Covered In Red Dust Will We Recognize Their Child Faces for publication in upcoming issue #26.
 PSR has published many authors, including Naomi Shihab Nye, Jerome Rothenberg, Rae Armantrout, and Brian W. Aldiss.
 I’m very happy to have found a home for this piece among such notable and accomplished writers.
 PSR is published at the University of Salzburg in Salzburg, Austria.

 From The Generations Literary Journal website: